Parliamentary style debate: University level

-High school level
+Current

-Parliamentary debate is offered through the High School Public Debate League and the National Parliamentary Debate League (NPDL).
+Parliamentary debate is offered various local High School Leagues and the National Parliamentary Debate League (NPDL).

 The other public school high school debate league, National Forensic League (NFL), does not offer parliamentary debate at its national tournament.
 It does, however, recognize parli competitions offered at the state level, albeit at a reduced points value.
 In 2010 NFL Nationals added Supplemental Debate, which bears some similarity to parliamentary debate.

 A number of attempts to organize a high school parli championship tournament have been made – National Parliamentary Caucus (2003–2005), NPDL Parli Grand Nationals (2006–2007) and IDEA Tournament of Champions (2005–2009, switched to world format in 2010).

 The current incarnation of such a championship is the Tournament of Champions, hosted by the NPDL.
 It was started as a California championship, named "California Cup," but has been renamed the Tournament of Champions to represent the prestige of the high school tournament.
 The "NPDL Nationals," an annual online tournament held at the end of the year, is also hosted by NPDL.
 However, the rules for qualification differ between the two tournaments.
 Although Nationals is open to all, TOC is limited to teams that exceed a certain yearly points threshold.

 Oregon State Tournament (OSAA) added parliamentary debate (known in Oregon as Public debate) in 2001, California State Tournament (CHSSA) followed suit in 2003, and Pennsylvania State Tournament (PHSSL) in 2010.
 Yale, ASU, Whitman, as well as a number of invitational tournaments in Oregon and California, the largest of them held at Stanford, James Logan HS, SCU, UOP, Willamette, University of Oregon, Pepperdine and Claremont HS also offer parli.

 The Kansas City, Missouri area has conducted monthly high school tournaments since 2002.
 The Kansas City Greater Metropolitan Parliamentary Debate League offers two-round contests during the week with a championship tournament at the end of the school year.

 High school parli is taught at several summer debate camps, including Stanford National Forensics Institute, ODI, CCPDI, and the POI Debate Institute at UC Berkeley.

 On the home school level, the home school debate league, Stoa, also promotes parliamentary debate in a number of its tournaments nationwide.
 Stoa also offers parliamentary debate at nationals.
 The other home school debate league, NCFCA, does not offer parliamentary debate at any of its tournaments or is it hosted at nationals.